(Review, Variants & Best Alternatives)

 👉 Read: Do Tennis Strings Make a Difference?

-As for performance, the spin potential has been excellent, likely thanks to the thin 18-gauge profile and rough texture.
+The spin potential was excellent, largely thanks to the thin 18-gauge profile and rough texture.

 ⚙️ ALU Power Quick Specs & Core Features